 With a Priority Pass Select membership, you’ll have access to over 1,300 airport lounges worldwide — including the 2 Priority Pass lounges at LAS.
 So which credit cards give you access to Priority Pass lounges?

 Another excellent option is the Amex Platinum card, and while it does not work with Priority Pass restaurants, it more than makes up for it in terms of total lounges you’ll have access to.
-In addition to Priority Pass lounges, you can also visit Amex Centurion lounges, Plaza Premium lounges, Delta Sky Clubs (when flying Delta), Escape Lounges, and Airspace lounges.
+In addition to Priority Pass lounges, you can also visit Amex Centurion lounges, Plaza Premium lounges, Delta Sky Clubs (when flying Delta), and Escape Lounges.

 Here are some other great credit card options that allow cardholders to visit Priority Pass lounges: